I. F. Stone: I. F. Stone's Weekly

 Although Stone had been a mainstream journalist in the 1930s, appearing on shows like Meet the Press (then a radio show), in 1950 he found himself blacklisted and unable to get work, possibly because Stone publicly admitted to his "fellow traveler" tendencies.
 In 1953, inspired by the example of the muckraking journalist George Seldes and his political weekly, In Fact, Stone started his own independent newsletter, I. F. Stone's Weekly.
 Over the next few years, Stone's newsletter campaigned against McCarthyism and racial discrimination in the United States.

+During this period he supported the Fair Play for Cuba Committee.

 In 1964, using evidence drawn from a close reading and analysis of published accounts, Stone was the only American journalist to challenge President Lyndon B. Johnson's account of the Gulf of Tonkin incident.
 During the 1960s, Stone continued to criticize the Vietnam War.
 At its peak in the 1960s, the Weekly only had a circulation of 70,000, but it was regarded as very influential.

-Articles originally published in I. F. Stone's Weekly later were compiled and published in The I. F. Stone's Weekly Reader (1973), in three of six volumes of A Noncomformist History of Our Times (1989), a compendium of Stone's writing, and The Best of I.F.
+Articles originally published in I. F. Stone's Weekly later were compiled and published in The I. F. Stone's Weekly Reader (1973), in three of six volumes of A Nonconformist History of Our Times (1989), a compendium of Stone's writing, and The Best of I.F.
 Stone (2006).